laurent22/joplin/README.md

 This feature can be disabled from the "Note history" section in the settings, and it is also possible to change for how long the history of a note is saved.

-More information about this feature in the [announcement post](https://www.patreon.com/posts/note-history-now-27083082).
+More information please see the [Note History page](https://github.com/laurent22/joplin/blob/dev/readme/note_history.md).

 # External text editor